ethanstrominger/calendargroup/docs/retro.md

 - "Did we do any rounds of red-green-refactor [RGR] and when did that really start?"
   (And write down when/if that happened)

+6/24/21

+Improve
+- Coding 2 hrs./wk. is ineffective - takes a long time to remember/get started.
+Possible remediations:
+  - Add more time?
+And/or bunch the time together, e.g., instead of 2 hrs/wk every wk, try 8 hrs in one week each month (same amount of time per month but all in one week instead of spread out)
+  - Ethan code the day before - to get it into his memory
+  - Some way to make thinking easier?
+(Sometimes harder for Ethan when trying to think out loud to the other person.)
+Maybe "Research" time (before meeting,...)?
+  - Start with retro next time (to keep trying to figure this issue out)
+  - Additional ideas:
+    - Reduce noise to signal ratio: Joel may benefit from more extensive refactoring (finding redundant code and consolidating it, making it easier to focus on what is significant and not see the insignificant information mixed in)
+    - Work on something simpler (to both of us) that can more easily be accomplished in 2 hrs./week (Collaborate on a simpler project and/or in a simpler environment and/or in languages Joel already knows better; Joel is new to TypeScript and would learn faster in a greenfield simplified environment, e.g., in Cyber-Dojo: FizzBuzz and others; as stepping stones to then working in more complex enviroments & projects)
+    - Limit (or eliminate) changes between meetings (or limit to areas of the code Joel won't be working on).
+(It already takes Joel time to remember what was done last time.
+Adding the need to understand new changes between meetings adds to this time.)
+- Figure out why tests were passing even after the EventData class was deleted (mysterious)
+- Figure out Mac keyboard issues (very frequently Ethan's key presses were not working as intended, popping up Windows features, etc. unexpectedly)

+Feel
+-

+Like
+- Got to green and did refactoring
+- Tests finally passed (after some mystery)

 6/17/21 - Ethan & Joel

 2nd Retro